byronmews/cv/index.md

 ## Current

-Currently based at [Imperial College Trust](https://www.imperial.nhs.uk/research/about-our-research/genomic-medicine/) funded through [Genomics England](https://www.genomicsengland.co.uk/the-100000-genomes-project/).
-Embedded within the Molecular Pathology Department at Hammersmith Hospital, working as a bioinformatician and data analyst to help utilise high-throughput sequencing data, manage local clinical metadata being generated, and develop wider data storage solutions.
+I am currently based at [Imperial College Trust](https://www.imperial.nhs.uk/research/about-our-research/genomic-medicine/), embedded within the Molecular Pathology Department at Hammersmith Hospital and funded through [Genomics England](https://www.genomicsengland.co.uk/the-100000-genomes-project/).
+As a bioinformatics scientist I help utilise high-throughput sequencing data from the 100,000 genomes project, manage local clinical data being generated, and develop wider analyse and data storage solutions.

 ## Employment

-`2018-now`
+`10.2018-present`
-__Imperial College Healthcare NHS Trust__ Bioinformatics scientist (bioinformatician and reporting analyst)
+__Great Ormond Street Hospital__ Honorary contact bioinformatician role involving a collaboration to build on a bioinformatics management tool for handling clinical data retrieved from Genomics England as part of the 100,000 genomes project.

-`2018-now`
+`05.2018-present`
-__National Heart Lung Institute__ Honorary Fellow, access to Genomics England rare disease genome datasets (Research GeCIPs)
+__Imperial College London__ Honorary research fellow within the National Heart Lung Institute, providing bioinformatics support for several rare disease datasets generated as part of the 100,000 genomes project.

-`2016-2018`
+`01.2018-present`
-__Faculty of Genomic Medicine, Queen Mary Univeristy London__ Visiting lecturer, delivering part of the HEE MSc Genomic Medicine ‘Application of Genomics in Infectious Disease’ module
+__Imperial College Healthcare NHS Trust__ Bioinformatics scientist working on the 100,000 Genomes Project, and part of the West London Genomic Medicine Centre (GMC).

-`2015-2018`
+`04.2016-04.2018`
-__Public Health England__ Building and delivering genomic and metagenomic research and development projects.
+__Faculty of Genomic Medicine, Queen Mary University London__ Visiting lecturer, responsible for delivering part of the HEE MSc in Genomic Medicine ‘Application of Genomics in Infectious Disease’ module.

-`2014-2014`
+`07.2014-01.2018`
-__Public Health England__  Contract role to build an analysis pipeline for a collabortaive metagenomic diagnostic project and member of the newly formed Genomic Research Unit
+__Public Health England__ Computational Biologist role, responsible for building and delivering genomic and metagenomic research and development projects using a range of NGS platforms.

-`2013-2014`
+`09.2013-07.2014`
 __The Pirbright Institute__ Characterising terabase-scale sequence data from the transcriptome of Anopheles gambiae, as part of the Vector Molecular Biology group

-`2008-2009`
+`02.2008-07.2009`
-__Wellcome Trust Sanger Institute__ Finishing and comparative analysis within the Pathogen Genomics group
+__Wellcome Trust Sanger Institute__ Finishing and comparative analysis within the Pathogen Genomics group, including Clostridium difficile and Mycobacterium tuberculosis.

 ## Education

-`2009-2013`
+`09.2009-06.2013`
 __MRC National Institute of Medical Research__ Pathogen Genomics PhD (supervisors: Prof. Douglas Young and Prof. Sebastein Gagneux).
 My thesis was entitled _A genomic and transcriptomic study of lineage-specific variation in Mycobacterium tuberculosis_, available via [UCL Senate House](http://discovery.ucl.ac.uk/1397251/)

-`2006-2007`
+`09.2006-08.2007`
-__Unversity of Leeds__ MRes Bioinformatics and Computational Biology (_Distinction_)
+__University of Leeds__ MRes Bioinformatics and Computational Biology (_Distinction_)

-`2003-2006`
+`09.2003-06.2006`
-__Unversity of Leeds__ BSc Microbiology (_Hons_) 2.1
+__University of Leeds__ BSc Microbiology (_Hons_) 2.1

 ## Presentations